louisnk/moneytracker/README.md

 moneytracker
 ============

-A simple budgeting tool with simple visualization

-Just a basic jQuery application to help visualize and plan a monthly budget.
+A basic jQuery application to help visualize and plan a monthly budget.
+It calculates monthly post-tax income based on current (2014) U.S. Federal income tax rates.
+Adding functionality for other countries is possible with relatively little effort.

 Not the most beautiful at this point, but for basic expenses, it works great.

-Feel free to take it, play with it, do whatever you want.

 Eventually this may morph into a full-fledged application with database writing capabilities via Node, but that is in the future.